coop-deluxe/sm64coopdx/docs/lua/functions-3.md

 ## [interact_pole](#interact_pole)

 ### Description
 Handles interaction with poles (e.g., climbing poles).
 If Mario runs into a vertical pole, he can grab it and start climbing.
-Useful for platforming mechanics that involve vertical navigation and stunts
+Useful for platforming mechanics

 ### Lua Example
 `local integerValue = interact_pole(m, interactType, o)`